 Recipe Sections

-The oven version takes me a little longer to prepare and is more work (i.e. due to the shaping of the dough).
+Your family will love the taste of honey bread and you will love how easy it is to make.
+This page is focused on an oven-baked honey white bread recipe.
+The oven version takes me a little longer to prepare (versus my bread machine version) and is more work (e.g. due to the shaping of the dough).
 Nevertheless, the end result looks nicer because you get a more “traditional” looking bread loaf (versus the typical bread machine “brick” shaped loaf).

 Ingredients